LuceroSDJ/liri-node-app/README.md

        * Today's Date
        * Date of the Event (use moment to format this as "MM/DD/YYYY")
      ```
-  * If no song is provided then your program will default to "The Sign" by Ace of Base.
+  * If no event is provided then your program will default to "The Sign" by Ace of Base.
   * [Demo Video](https://drive.google.com/file/d/1rc5ge1I7WDO-IIzjc67BziwauUD7LC11/view)

 2. `node liri.js spotify-this-song`